Grok 4.3

 Is Grok 4.3 better than GPT-5.5?

 No, not on raw reasoning.
 Grok 4.3 trails GPT-5.5 by about 276 ELO points on the GDPval-AA agentic benchmark and sits below GPT-5.5 on Intelligence Index.
-It wins, however, on price per million tokens and on native video input, which GPT-5.5 does not support.
+It wins, however, on price per million tokens and on always-on real-time X data access, which GPT-5.5 does not provide.

 How do I access Grok 4.3?